Saint Mary's Huskies: Men's Basketball

-Saint Mary's University was the host venue for the championship tournament four times in 1965, 1976, 1977 and 1978.
-The tournament was hosted in Halifax again for 24 consecutive years; first at Dalhousie University from 1984–1987 and then at the Halifax Metro Centre from 1988-2007.
-The tournament returned to the Metro Centre for the 2011 and 2012 Championships.
+Saint Mary's University was the host venue for the championship tournament four times: in 1965, 1976, 1977, and 1978.
+The tournament was hosted in Halifax again for 24 consecutive years, first at Dalhousie University from 1984 to 1987 and then at the Halifax Metro Centre from 1988–2007.
+The tournament returned to the Metro Centre for the 2011 and 2012 championships.

 Women's Basketball

-The women's team are in a tie with the UPEI Panthers for the fifth-most Atlantic Conference Championships (5), their last being the 2015-16 season.
-The women competed in their first U Sports Women's Basketball Championship in 2014 and their second in 2015.
+The women's has the third most AUS championships ever (8), their last being the 2024–25 season.
+The women have competed in the U Sports Women's Basketball Championships eight times, winning a CIS Silver Medal in 2014, and Bronze Medals in 2016 and 2013.

-Huskies football
+Football

 The Huskies football team reached the Vanier Cup eight times between 1988 and 2007, winning in 2001 and 2002.
 They were the third university to win back-to-back championships, and the first of three universities to appear in at least three consecutive championship tournaments (2001–2003).

-Huskies Hockey

 Men's Hockey

-The Huskies have the third-most Atlantic Conference Championships (13), their last being the 2009-10 season.
-In 2010, the Huskies won their first U Sports University Cup by defeating the Alberta Golden Bears 3-2 in overtime.
+The Huskies have the third-most Atlantic Conference Championships (13), their last being the 2009–10 season.
+In 2010, the Huskies won their first U Sports University Cup by defeating the Alberta Golden Bears 3–2 in overtime.
 This was the Huskies' fifth appearance in the championship final and their first since 1973.

 Women's Hockey

-The women's team have the second-most Atlantic Conference Championships (7), and they are the current champions (2017-18 season).
+The women's team has won the second-most Atlantic Conference Championships (7), and they are the current champions (2017–18 season).
 The Huskies have yet to compete in the U Sports Women's Ice Hockey Championship final.